mayank95b/Python-FastAPI-Full-Stack-Development/README.md

 - resources can be web pages also called html documents
 - they can be images video files fonts and so on.

-there are two pieces involved here the browser also called the client and the computer or computers that host our target website we refer to these as web servers or servers.
+there are two pieces involved here
+- the browser also called the ``client` and
+- the computer or computers that host our target website we refer to these as ``web servers`` or ``servers``.

+#### HTTP (HyperText Transfer Protocol)

-``http (hypertext transfer protocol)`` - is a language that clients and servers use to talk to each other. it's not a programming language, it's just a plain textual language for communicating over the internet.
+ ``HTTP`` is a language that clients and servers use to talk to each other. it's not a programming language, it's just a plain textual language for communicating over the internet.

+ ``HTTPS`` - which is http with encryption